varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

 later than that, so you have to wrap the call in a loop.

-Whoever defined the select(2) and poll(2) systemcalls knew better than the POSIX and ISO-C group-think:  They specifed a maximum duration for the call, because then it doesn't matter what time it is, only how long time has transpired.
+Whoever defined the select(2) and poll(2) systemcalls knew better than the POSIX and ISO-C group-think:  They specified a maximum duration for the call, because then it doesn't matter what time it is, only how long time has transpired.